yanazendo/better-code-review/doc/main.md

-When I worked at Twitter I often received the complaint that my code was too sophisticated and my colleauges couldn't review it.
+When I worked at Twitter I often received the complaint that my code was too sophisticated and my colleagues couldn't review it.
 That was definitely bullshit.
 They *could* review my code -- they were just being lazy.

 But software engineers are supposed to be lazy, so we just have to accept and enjoy laziness.